 But what do you do if a thesaurus doesn’t produce any winners (or if you think a thesaurus is too “old school” for you)?

-30 Blog Name Generators to Spur Domain Name Ideas
+30 Domain Name Generators to Spur Domain Name Ideas

 Thinking of good domain names can be tricky sometimes.
-Thankfully, there are numerous blog name generator tools that can help you brainstorm ideas.
+Thankfully, there are numerous domain name generator tools that can help you brainstorm ideas.

-We’ve compiled the web’s largest list of blog name generators (sorted alphabetically) so you could have a go-to resource.
+We’ve compiled the web’s largest list of domain name generators (sorted alphabetically) so you could have a go-to resource.

 2. Codename Generator